Are you in a long-distance relationship this Valentine’s Day? Are you looking for ideas to enjoy the holiday in a non-traditional way?

 1. Dinner Date Via Skype

-Go get takeout from your favorite restaurants or similar restaurants (both steak or both Chinese).
-Bring it back to your houses and Skype/FaceTime each other while you eat.
+Go get takeout from your favorite restaurants OR choose similar restaurants (both steak or both Chinese).
+Bring the food back to your house and Skype/FaceTime each other while you eat.
 Skip all the couples at the restaurants and have a private dinner.
+I did this in my long-distance relationship and it was very fun!
+It felt like a real date and it was more special than our usual video chats.

 2. Snail Mail